 There are many different styles of flies, each designed to imitate a specific type of aquatic or terrestrial prey.
-Some common types of flies include dry flies, which are designed to float on the surface of the water; nymphs, which mimic the immature stages of aquatic insects; and streamers, which imitate small baitfish or other aquatic prey.
+Some common types of flies include dry flies, designed to float on the water's surface; nymphs, which mimic the immature stages of aquatic insects; and streamers, which imitate small baitfish or other aquatic prey.
 Fly tying can be a complex and detailed process, but it can also be a relaxing and rewarding hobby for those who enjoy it.

 What type of tools do I need to tie flies?

-A vise and clamps for secure holding of the hook, scissors, hackle pliers or hackle tweezers, bobbins for winding thread around the hook shank, and bodkins for applying adhesives such as head cement and dubbing waxes.
+A vise and clamps for secure hook holding, scissors, hackle pliers or hackle tweezers, bobbins for winding thread around the hook shank, and bodkins for applying adhesives such as head cement and dubbing waxes.

 Begin with simple patterns that teach you how to attach thread to a hook and bind down various components with thread wraps.
-You can then move on to more complex patterns that employ weaving techniques as well as dubbing loops.
+You can then move on to more complex patterns that employ weaving techniques and dubbing loops.

 Whether tying your own flies or buying them from a store is cheaper depends on a variety of factors.
-The initial cost of investing in the fly tying tools required for tying can be prohibitive; however, an avid fisherman may find that the money saved in the long-run more than makes up for it.
-Tying your own means access to an entire world of fly patterns, and with some practice the skill becomes easier and less time consuming.
+The initial cost of investing in the fly tying tools required for tying can be prohibitive; however, an avid fisherman may find that the money saved in the long run more than makes up for it.
+Tying your own means access to an entire world of fly patterns, and with some practice, the skill becomes easier and less time-consuming.
 However, if you are limited on time, buying pre-tied is probably best.
-Regardless of whether you tie or buy, fishing with artfully tied bugs can lead to quite the satisfying experience.
+Whether you tie or buy, fishing with artfully tied bugs can lead to quite a satisfying experience.

-While there are numerous different types of flies a fisherman can use to catch different species, the easiest fly to tie is likely one that imitates an aquatic nymph or larva, also known as a "wet" fly.
+While there are numerous types of flies a fisherman can use to catch different species, the easiest fly to tie is likely one that imitates an aquatic nymph or larva, also known as a "wet" fly.
 This type of fly not only looks good in the water and attracts fish, but it is relatively quick and straightforward to assemble.
-Wet flies typically require fewer materials than other types of flies and often involve nothing more than thread wrapped around a hook, with bits of feather and fur added for detail; making this type of fly a go-to for anglers looking for simplicity, effectiveness and cost-efficiency.
+Wet flies typically require fewer materials than other types of flies and often involve nothing more than thread wrapped around a hook, with bits of feather and fur added for detail, making this fly a go-to for anglers looking for simplicity, effectiveness, and cost-efficiency.

 What Are The Most Common Types of Flies?

-Fly fishing is a favorite pastime for anglers around the world, and for good reason: when it comes to catching fish, flies are incredibly effective.
-While there are many types of flies; dry flies, wet flies, salmon flies, and saltwater flies tend to be the most popular among fishermen.
-Dry flies are generally tied to represent adults insects that float on the surface.
+Fly fishing is a favorite pastime for anglers around the world, and for good reason: flies are incredibly effective when it comes to catching fish.
+There are many types of flies, but dry flies, wet flies, salmon flies, and saltwater flies tend to be the most popular among fishermen.
+Dry flies are generally tied to represent adult insects that float on the surface.
 Wet flies, on the other hand, are designed to mimic the larvae or emerging forms of aquatic insects by sinking below the surface of the water.
-Salmon flies are created with flashy feathers to attract salmon while they're spawning in rivers; whereas saltwater flies usually feature colorful bucktails or streamers meant to entice species like striped bass or tarpon.
+Salmon flies are created with flashy feathers to attract salmon while they're spawning in rivers, whereas saltwater flies usually feature colorful bucktails or streamers meant to entice species like striped bass or tarpon.
 All three varieties can provide hours of entertainment and result in many outstanding catches!